 How to get a job as a barrister

 Law is a highly competitive career path and the Bar is probably the highest point on that path that you could aim for.
-More than a thousand hopefuls finish the Bar professional training course (BPTC) each year, but there are fewer than 450 pupillages (year-long training spots) available.
+More than a thousand hopefuls finish the Bar course (formerly known as the Bar professional training course or BPTC) each year, but there are fewer than 450 pupillages (year-long training spots) available.
 Academic achievement is key to getting ahead in the profession and excellent GCSE, A level and degree grades are required, followed by a professional qualification and one year spent in pupillage.
 On top of all that, you’ll need to show a genuine commitment to the law, have undertaken mini-pupillages (work experience placements), as well as demonstrate that you’ve got the well-rounded people skills to mix with clients, solicitors and other members of chambers.
 If you need help with filling in the pupillage application form, look at our Five things you need to know about filling in the pupillage application form or How to make online pupillage applications articles.

 The skills needed to be a barrister